kiali/kiali/deploy/jenkins-ci/README.md

 the _Build_ button at the end of the form to run the Pipeline.

 As you can see, running the Pipeline is straightforward.
-The parameters have a short description to help you know adjust them, if needed.
+The parameters have a short description to help you know how to adjust them, if needed.

 Since parameters are already described, instead of explaining what each parameter does, the rest of this section is focused on showing _by example_ how to run a build of the different Kiali use-cases.
-Unless pointed, it's assumed that you want build the back-end and the front-end and the operator.
+Unless pointed, it's assumed that you want build all artifacts (back-end, front-end, operator, helm charts and website)

 ### Automatically determine the release type and build it